andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">It's Art, Get It?</h4>
 Art is by its very nature a subjective human pursuit.
 There's no one way, no right way, no wrong way to create, consume, or appreciate art.
-It's intimately individual and that's what makes it beautiful.
+It's intimately individual and that's where it derives its beauty.

-*This Land Is Your Land* takes intimately individual to the extreme.
-It's such a unique and captivating piece that no two audience members walked out of the Nasher with the same perspective.
+*This Land Is Your Land* takes subjective to the extreme.
+It's such a unique and captivating piece that no two audience members will walk out of the Nasher with the same perspective.
 And each perspective is perfectly valid.
-It's as much about how it makes the audience feel as

-Even the stage is set up to encourage unique perspectives.
-Known in the biz as a "thrust stage," the audience is seated around the stage on three sides.
-As Mark says it's an *interactive viewing experience*.
+Even the stage is set up to encourage unique interpretations.
+Seated in a configuration known as a "thrust stage," the audience surrounds us on three sides.
+Personally, I'd call it the "Easy Company" but Mark calls it an *interactive viewing experience*.
 Audience members who are seated facing the stage are treated to a completely different show than those on the flanks.
-So even the same person watching the show from two different seats may leave the show with two different outlooks.
+So even the same person watching the show from two different seats may leave the show with two different opinions.

 The first time I watched the Paris recording I made an immediate connection between Woody Guthrie's *This Land Is Your Land* and what I considered to be the most powerful section of the performance.
 But that's just the Oklahoma in me.
+Maybe someone else is related to one of the many ex-wives of Trace Adkins.
+Maybe someone had their first kiss with Tim McGraw serenading in the background.
+Maybe someone really likes walking in zigzag patterns.
+Maybe someone texts all of his brothers every time he hears a Toby Keith song on the radio (ok that last one is me again).

-Every other person who has seen the show has brought their life experience to the theater and led them to make a connection to the piece that feels just as profound to them as mine did to me.
+Everyone's life experience colors how they interpret the piece and leads them to make a connection feels just as profound to them as my Woody Guthrie connection did to me.

 The most wonderful part of Mark's piece is the fact that there's no message.
 There's no agenda.
 He simply presents the world the way he sees it and allows